 Education in state schools in New Zealand is free.
 Other kinds of schools do charge fees.
-And all schools can ask parents to pay for extra activities, and to support the school by paying donations.
+And all schools can ask parents and/or carers to pay for extra activities, and to support the school by paying donations.
 Donations are voluntary.

 You will also need to pay for things like stationery supplies and school uniforms.

 See Costs and financial assistance to find out about fees and charges or what to do if you’re not happy about the cost.